KurtisReid/api/README.md

 Get OutputKnowledgeItems from database | GET | /OutputKnowledgeItemsGET/{id}
 Get learning state from database | GET | /learningStateGET/{id}
 Get state Transition from database | GET | /stateTransitionGET/{id}
-Get output Reccomendations from database | GET | /outputReccomendationsGET/{id}
+Get output Recommendations from database | GET | /outputReccomendationsGET/{id}
 ------------ | ------------- | ------------
 Creates a new LFST file in the database, returns id of document | POST | /newLFST/ Posts a new Input Knowledge Item into LFST | POST | /inputKnowledgeItemsPOST/{id}